ibm-cloud-docs/openwhisk/pkg_cloudant.md

   ```
   {: pre}

-5. In another terminal window, start polling so that you can see when activations occur.
+5. In another window, start polling so that you can see when activations occur.

   ```bash
   ibmcloud fn activation poll